Isopolito/Ganchos/README.md

 -t, --template: Print out a template.
 Takes a value that specifies what type of template to generate
    * meta: A standard plugin meta file.
    * bashwrapper: A bash script file stubbed out to wrap around an existing program to use a Ganchos plugin.
+-v, --version: Print out version of ganchos and exit.

 ## Logs
 Located: `~/.ganchos/logs`